Dr Justin Dixon

 15-17 Tavistock Place

-Justin's research has primarily been conducted in sub-Saharan Africa, especially South Africa where his PhD research and postgraduate projects were undertaken.
-Between 2011 and 2017, Justin worked with a research institute called the South African Tuberculosis Vaccines Iniitiative (SATVI), which conducts TB vaccine trials in the Western Cape.
-His work explored the effects of these trials on health seeking and delivery, care relations (especially between nurses and patients) and people's attempts to craft lives they consider to be moral, valuable and respectable in areas with high levels of gang violence (http://etheses.dur.ac.uk/12266/).
+Justin's research has primarily been conducted in sub-Saharan Africa, including South Africa, where his PhD research and postgraduate projects were undertaken and in Zimbabwe, where his postdoctoral research on antimicrobial resistance has been situated.
+Between 2011 and 2017, Justin worked with a research institute called the South African Tuberculosis Vaccines Initiative (SATVI), which runs TB vaccine trials in the Western Cape.
+Justin’s PhD thesis explored the effects of these trials on health seeking and delivery, care relations (especially between nurses and patients) and people's attempts to craft lives they consider to be moral, valuable and respectable in areas with high levels of gang violence.

-As part of his current work on AMR, Justin explores conceptualisations and enactments of 'good' antimicrobial use among patients, lay publics, healthcare practitioners and scientists in Malawi, Zimbabwe and Myanmar.
-The aim is to explain the current embededness of antimicrobials in health systems and in broader societal and global assemblages.
-His primary fieldwork will be conducted in Harare, Zimbabwe and will also involve comparative ethnographic and epidemiological analyses across FIEBRE study sites in sub-Saharan Africa and South-East Asia.
+As part of his current work on the FIEBRE study, Justin explores conceptualisations and enactments of 'good' antimicrobial use for febrile illness among patients, lay publics, healthcare practitioners and scientists in Malawi, Zimbabwe and Myanmar.
+The study is also concerned with unpacking what care means in the increasingly restrictive prescribing environment being brought about by AMR-related policy and practice.
+His primary fieldwork will be conducted in Harare, Zimbabwe and also involves comparative ethnographic and epidemiological analyses across FIEBRE study sites in sub-Saharan Africa and South-East Asia.